Dee-Des/record_reviews/README.md

 ## Improvements and Future Development

 <details>
 In my future enhancements I would add in the full scope as mentioned elsewhere in this README document.
-This would include the Should Have and Could Have User Stories mentioned in this README document.
+This would include the Should Have and Could Have User Stories mentioned in the UX Design Process section of this README document.

 </details>